Mahdibenamor/Injectable_mvvm/README.md

 ## Manual order

-By default fmvvm tries to re-order dependencies based on their dependents, meaning if `A` depends on `B`, `B` will be registered first.
+By default flutter_mvvm tries to re-order dependencies based on their dependents, meaning if `A` depends on `B`, `B` will be registered first.

 You can manually decide the order of a specific dependency by giving it a negative number to register it before everything else or a positive number to register it after everything else.